dwyl/phase-three/braga/README.md

   + Bathroom w/ Shower (_big enough for an accessible/wheelchair facility or multiple showers_)
 + **First Floor**
-  + Extra-Large Living room (8 x 4m) - to be used as our main co-working space.
-It can easily fit desks for
+  + Extra-Large Living room (9.4 x 4.3m) - to be used as our main co-working space.
+It can easily fit desks for 20 people (1m wide - see below)
   + Dining Room fits 8 People
   + Kitchen (large enough for double appliances and "American" fridges)
   + Walk-in Pantry perfect for storing food and kitchen appliances.
   + Office/Study - this will be our library and resource room (_printing etc_)
   + Bathroom
 + **Second Floor**
-  + 3 Large bedrooms - the plan is to use these 3 large rooms as "Dorm" rooms with bunk beds.
+  + 4 Large bedrooms - the plan is to use these 3 large rooms as "Dorm" rooms with bunk beds.
 Each room can comfortably fit 5 bunk beds with storage space, however we are going to _initially_ limit each room to 4 (_double_) bunks (_see below for details_)
-  + 1 Medium bedroom (_was used as a "TV Room"_)
+  + 1 Medium bedroom this will be the bedroom for Ines & Nelson or who ever is the "_house master_" once it's set up and ready to run _independently_ of us.
-  this will be the bedroom for Ines & Nelson or who ever is the "_house master_" once it's set up and ready to run _independently_ of us.
+  + Bathroom w/ shower - this will be converted into 2 individual showers.
-  + Bathroom w/ bath - this will be converted into 3 individual showers.
+  + Bathroom w/ bath - this will be converted into additional toilet cubicles.
 + **Outdoors / Garden**
-  + 2.5 - 4m around the house (_currently the garden is neglected
+  + 2.5 - 4m around the house (_currently the garden is very neglected
     so requires some attention/landscaping_) we are considering the following:
-    + Out-door table Tennis (_covered_)
+    + Outdoor table Tennis (_covered_)
-    + Out-door Table Football ("_fuseball_")
+    + Outdoor Table Football ("_fussball_")
     + Hot tub (_we need to gauge demand for it and cost it including annual maintenance_)
   + Bird House (_disused_) - the plan is to convert it into something _useful_ like a sauna/steam room (_which is great for detox/letting off steam..._)
-  + Glass Cube for outdoor meditation, reading and isolated creative work.
+  + Glass Cube for outdoor meditation, quiet reading and isolated creative work.

 ## 1. Hostel